 This Monday morning was supposed to be dedicated to pilates, batch cooking healthy meals and other such healthy things I am accustomed to.
 Emily refused and demanded we go shopping for toys.
 I felt this was only fair given the amount of clothes I have been buying myself lately so we decided to go to Pontefract.

 I haven’t always been a huge Pontefract fan.
 My first experience was years ago when my husband was my boyfriend and we were looking for our first home.
-I was working in Hull but he got his first proper job in Leeds so Selby, Pontefract and villages were our only options.
+Due to where we worked so Selby, Pontefract and villages were our only options.
 It was also a Monday and when we stopped for a KFC at lunchtime there were drunk people who had obviously enjoyed the cheap pint offers around the town.
 We then chose Selby.

 But I am a positive person now!
 So here are some fun Pontefract facts.
 It is the land of licorice.
 It is also the land of Haribo since 1972 when they bought into a local company and moved their manufacturing there.
 It’s town motto is Post mortem patris pro filio, Latin for “After the death of the father, support the son”.
 I feel like they could have gone with something more Haribo based for their marketing really.
 They have a proper old school indoor market (like the one in Old Town Hull…but way more popular).
 And true to form there was a drunk man at lunchtime stood in the doorway of the Licorice Bush belting out ‘Rolling on the River’, good on you my friend.